hoel-bagard/opencv-stubs/README.md

 The stubs include the docstrings as they are otherwise not available in the IDE (as far as I know).

-These stubs are a temporary help until official ones are made (see [this issue](https://github.com/opencv/opencv/issues/14590)).
+These stubs are a temporary help until official ones are made (see [this issue](https://github.com/opencv/opencv/issues/14590) and [this PR](https://github.com/opencv/opencv/pull/20370)).

 ## Installation